What happens when 2 computers play chess?

 There are just too many factors in play like the computer depth, opening choices, or pawn structures, the color is a factor but not the entire story.

 Even a weaker engine playing black has demonstrably been capable of beating a stronger computer playing white.
-Though I gotta say even with the difference in numbers between the seasons, white is likely to win but not always.
+Though I have to say, even with the difference in numbers between the seasons, white is likely to win but not always.

 Will the one with stronger depth always win in a battle of chess computers?